HTML Anchor Tag Guide

 Other Important Attributes

-1<!-- Download attribute -->
+1<!-- Download with a custom filename -->

 2<a href="report.pdf" download="Annual_Report_2023.pdf">Download Report</a>